parmentelat/r2lab-obsolete/website/hardware.md

 tab: platform
 ---

-**Thirty-seven** nodes are available in R2Lab to provide a modern testbed infra structure.
-The nodes are distributed in grid layout and are customizable which allow great variety of tests and simulations.
+**Thirty-seven** nodes are available in R2lab to provide a modern testbed infra structure.
+The nodes are distributed in a grid layout and are customizable, allowing great variety of experimentation scenarios.

 <h2 class="text-center" style="color:green;" >
 full control and granted access<br>